The Mental Capacity Act (MCA)

 2. People must be supported to make decisions

 Information should be given in a way that makes sense to the person.
 Easy read is a common approach to make information accessible to a person with a learning disability.
-A person may also require a family carer or support worker to help them feel at ease during the assessment.
+A person may also need a family carer or support worker to help them feel at ease during the assessment.

 3. Unwise decisions do not necessarily mean a lack of capacity